 It’s usually a group of 4 or 5 people, never more than 8.
 Two guests is the minimum.

 Absolutely!
 You can just come for a game if you really want to.
 We’re all about flexibility.

 What Do We Do on Groundhops?

 A typical day on a Groundhop starts with a tour of a Premier League stadium.
 Here, for example, are some shots from a tour of Stamford Bridge, home of Chelsea FC in London:

 Next, we will head off to a local pub to get into the pregame atmosphere for our afternoon game.
 We will meet with supporters of today’s home team, learn a bit about the club, swap some stories, and maybe learn a song or two.

 And then, the main event: A live game of English soccer.
 It could be anything from Premier League big boys to a semi-professional neighborhood club.
 But we will go as a group, sit together in the best seats I can get, and be right in the middle of the action.
 Using my experience having seen well over 100 games in the UK, I will pick a game with the best atmosphere, and I don’t care where it is.

 Right now, we have three sets of Groundhops planned:

-August 2020: The season starts again in August, so on at least two of these weekends we will have numerous hopping adventures to choose from.
+August 2020: The season starts again August 8 — we hope — so on at least two weekends that month we will have numerous hopping adventures to choose from.
 The schedule for next season will be announced in mid June, so stay tuned for details.